evoingram/endorsement/notes/OOAD.md

 **events**:  some occurrences that can trigger state transition of an object or group of objects; have a location in time and space, but do not have time period associated with it; generally associated with some actions; ones that trigger transitions are written alongside arc of transition in state diagrams

-**external events**:  events that pass from user of system to objects within system **internal events**:  events that pass from one object to another within system **deferred events**:  those not immediately handled by object in current state, but lined up in a queue to be handled by the object in another state later
+**external events**:  events that pass from user of system to objects within system

+**internal events**:  events that pass from one object to another within system

+**deferred events**:  those not immediately handled by object in current state, but lined up in a queue to be handled by the object in another state later

 **event class**:  group of events with common structure & behavior; may also be organized in hierarchical structure; may have attributes, time implicit

 **activity**:  operation upon states of an object that requires some time period; ongoing executions within system that can be interrupted; shown in activity diagrams portraying flow from one activity to another

 **action**:  atomic operation executing as a result of certain events; may operate upon object on which an event has been triggered or on other objects visible to this object; set of actions

 **atomic**:  uninterruptable

-**entry action**:  action executed upon entering a state **exit action**:  action executed while leaving a state **scenario**:  description of specified sequence off actions; depicts behavior of objects undergoing specific action series **primary scenarios**:  essential sequences **secondary scenarios**:  alternative sequences
+**entry action**:  action executed upon entering a state

+**exit action**:  action executed while leaving a state

+**scenario**:  description of specified sequence of actions; depicts behavior of objects undergoing specific action series

+**primary scenarios**:  essential sequences

+**secondary scenarios**:  alternative sequences

 - two primary diagrams used for dynamic modeling: